mvartani76/DGMD-E-27-Spring2016-P2/README.md

 }
 ```
 Another example of using if/else is in the **set-font-size-and-line-height()** mixin.
-The font-size and line-height is adjusted for the various media queries in formstyle.scss.
+The font-size and line-height is adjusted for the various media queries in **formstyle.scss**.
 This mixin was created since these properties were adjusted a lot and repeated unnecessarily.
 Both properties, however, were not adjusted all the time so the conditional logic was used to determine what parameters to set depedning on the mixin inputs.<br>
 ```
 // This mixin sets the font size and line height.
 // Since it is used for multiple media queries in formstyle.scss, decided to make a mixin and reduce code